kadircet/COWNotifier/README.md

 # COWNotifier
 Get notifications via a Telegram bot for your favorite news groups.
-Generic sever allows multiple users to create and manage followlist within a news server and get notifications whenever a new post has been made to one of those groups.
+Generic server allows multiple users to create and manage followlist within a news server and get notifications whenever a new post has been made to one of those groups.

 ## Usage
 ### Server side
-Clone the repo then edit driver.py's getConfig function for the first setup, by giving the Telegram Bot's token, yourserver url etc. function is self-explanatory.
-Then run driver.py.
+Clone the repo then edit driver.py's `getConfig` function for the first setup, by giving the Telegram Bot's token, your server's URL etc. Function is self-explanatory.
+Then run `driver.py`.

 ### Bot Side
 /start - Create a record within the server for the followlist<br/>